-How Does Activated Charcoal Whiten Teeth?
+How Does Activated Charcoal Work in Whitening Teeth?

-Just remember, it is important that you consult with your own doctor and dentist first before using this or any other substance orally or internally.
+Always consult with your own doctor and dentist first before using this or any other substance orally or internally.

 How to Whiten Teeth with Charcoal